francisvtran/NovoWeatherApp/README.md

 # Novogradac Weather Application

-This project displays the high and low temperature for any U.S. location (with a ZIP code) in an intuitive and easy to understand way.
+This project displays the high and low temperature for any US location (with a 5-digit ZIP code) in an intuitive and easy to understand way.

 It is built on Django and SQLite to maintain an efficient, minimal, and lightweight setup.
+SQLite was especially suited for this smaller application and quick iterative development.

 The OpenWeatherMap's Current Weather API is integrated seamlessly for accurate and up-to-date weather information across the United States.